 1. Consider the purpose of the video:

-- is it a presentation (lecture), webinar (discussion), or tutorial (step by step showing you a process)?
+- is it a presentation (lecture) that includes slides or a tutorial (step by step showing you a process)?

 - what elements will need to be captured? (on screen, images, powerpoint slides, audio clips, video of the presenter)